fabiangunzinger/causal-inference-notes/chapters/experiment_stats.md

 $$
 \bar{Y}_t^{obs} = \frac{1}{N_t}\sum_{i:W_i=1} Y_i^{obs} \qquad \bar{Y}_c^{obs} = \frac{1}{N_c}\sum_{i:W_i=0} Y_i^{obs}.
 $$

+- We can show that this is unbiased ...

+- For alternative proof of unbiasedness, see below

 This is an unbiased estimate of $\tau = \bar{Y(1)} - \bar{Y(0)}$ (see Proof of Theorem 6.1 in @imbens2015causal).